Michela-M/just-another-todo-app/docs/services/tasks/getTasks.md

 - If no tasks exist, returns an empty array.
 - If `updatedAt` is missing, defaults to `0` (those tasks will sort last).
 - Firestore query only filters `isArchived == false` — archived tasks are excluded automatically.
+- Passing an invalid or missing userId will result in an empty array.
 - Network errors or permission issues will throw an exception.
 - Large collections may impact performance — consider pagination or limiting results if scaling.